One Shining Moment: Versions

 The original version recorded by Barrett was used from 1987 to 1993, and briefly revived between 2000 and 2002 with a new instrumental.
 Versions recorded by Teddy Pendergrass (1994-1999), Luther Vandross (2003–2009, 2011–2019, 2021–present), and Ne-Yo (2016) have also been used; Vandross' version is believed to be the last song he recorded before his stroke and death.

-A version by Jennifer Hudson was used for the 2010 NCAA Division I men's basketball tournament; the format of the Hudson video deviated from prior years by cutting away from the tournament highlight montage on several occasions to show footage of Hudson singing in a recording studio, drawing criticism from some fans and viewers.
+A version by Jennifer Hudson was used for the 2010 NCAA Division I men's basketball tournament; the format of the Hudson video deviated from prior years by cutting away from the tournament highlight montage on several occasions to show footage of Hudson singing in a recording studio, similar to Vandross from the 2003 edition of the tournament, drawing criticism from some fans and viewers.
 In response to the criticism, the Vandross version was broadcast the following year.

 On April 1, 2016, Turner Sports announced that Ne-Yo had performed a version of "One Shining Moment" that would be used on the "Team Stream" broadcasts of the championship game on TNT and TruTV, which were tailored to focus on highlights of the two participating teams, as with the game broadcasts on these channels themselves.
 The Vandross version was still used for the main telecast on TBS.
 In an effort to give the song "Turner flair" in honor of TBS's first national championship game broadcast, and to make light of the concerns regarding its use by the network, analyst Charles Barkley performed his own tongue-in-cheek cover of "One Shining Moment" in a commercial promoting that year's tournament.
+Another version of that commercial featured various former college basketball players and coaches singing alongside Barkley.

+In 2022, Pizza Hut, the tournament's official pizza sponsor, aired a commercial featuring Craig Robinson talking with a pizza delivery driver, as well as singing "One Shining Moment".

+In 2023, AT&T, the tournament's official partner, aired a commercial which shows a group of people, cheerleaders, actors and former college basketball players, including A'ja Wilson, Christian Laettner, Sabrina Ionescu, Steven Adams, Brandan Hunter-Davis and Milana Vayntrub, were singing "One Shining Moment" while walking at the beach and watching from their own AT&T phones.